Advisor-client relationships: Top 4 things to look for

-Advisor-client relationships are much like physician-patient relationships: you can get better outcomes if you have a good rapport.
+An advisor-client relationship is much like a physician-patient relationship: you can get better outcomes if you have a good rapport.

-The right financial advisor should have education, training, qualifications and experience.
-It’s important to check because the terms “financial planner” and “financial advisor” are unregulated in Canada, except in Quebec.
+The right financial advisor should have relevant education, training, qualifications and experience.
+It’s important to check because the terms “financial planner” and “financial advisor” are currently unregulated in Canada, except in Quebec.

 A financial advisor who can do the same will earn your respect.
-Your financial advisor should listen to your concerns and goals, fully understand your financial situation and be able to assess your investing personality as well.
+Your financial advisor should listen to your concerns and goals, fully understand your financial situation and be able to assess your investing personality.
 Explanations should match your interest and knowledge level.

-As a client, it’s important to let your financial advisor know if anything has changed.
-Having that open, honest communication can improve the relationship — and most likely the outcomes.
+As a client, you have a responsibility to let your financial advisor know if your life circumstances have changed.
+Having that open, honest communication can improve the relationship — and most likely your financial outcomes.

-Shared decision-making: There are some patients who are happy to delegate the treatment options to their physicians.
-But others want more control — they want information and to be involved in the decision-making.
-Physicians who explain the pluses and minuses, help patients determine what they want, and then offer options are more likely to achieve higher levels of satisfaction and cooperation.
+3. Shared decision-making: There are some patients who are happy to take their physician’s advice, without trying to understand all the other treatment options.
+But others want more control — they want detailed information and to be involved in the decision-making.
+A physician who offers options, explains the pluses and minuses of the options, and then helps their patients determine what they want to do is more likely to achieve higher levels of patient satisfaction and cooperation.

-As in the medical field, once your financial advisor understands your goals and priorities, he or she can help you determine what you want, present the options, and give you the final say.
+As in the medical field, once your financial advisor understands your goals and priorities, they can help you determine what you want, present the options and give you the final say.
 This kind of shared decision-making often results in a very successful advisor-client relationship.

-Specialist care: Primary-care physicians play an invaluable role in the lives of their patients — managing every single symptom and condition, and providing care for their overall health.
-Primary-care physicians take in the whole picture, and when necessary refer their patients to appropriate medical specialists.
+4. Specialist care: A primary-care physician plays an invaluable role in the lives of their patients — managing their symptoms and conditions, and providing care for their overall health.
+A primary-care physician takes in the whole picture and, when necessary, refers their patients to appropriate medical specialists.

 A financial advisor plays a similar role.
-Your advisor looks at your overall situation and risk profile to create a comprehensive financial plan — one that covers everything from managing your budget to decisions about incorporation.
+Your advisor looks at your overall situation and risk profile and works with you to create a comprehensive financial plan — one that covers everything from managing your budget to decisions about incorporation.

-If required, your advisor can connect you with experts to deliver on all of your financial needs —whether it’s an insurance consultant, estate and trust advisor, lawyer, tax advisor or mortgage specialist.
-At MD, we bring these services together through MD ExO®—your Expert Office.
+If required, your advisor can connect you with specialists to help you meet all of your financial needs — that could include an insurance consultant, estate and trust advisor, lawyer, tax advisor and mortgage specialist.